-The clinical rotation option aims to help students refine their career interests by gaining exposure to diverse areas of law practice.
+The first-year clinic option aims to help students refine their career interests by gaining exposure to diverse areas of law practice.
 Based on the medical school model, this opportunity allows first-year students to participate along with upper level students as members of one or two clinic sections.
-It matches first-year students with one or two faculty practitioners from the C-K Law Group, allowing students to immerse themselves in several practice areas and to learn applicable skills as they assume various practice roles.
+It matches first-year students with one or two faculty practitioners from the C-K Law Group, allowing students to learn applicable skills as they assume various practice roles.
 Participation is on a space-available basis, with a lottery conducted if student interest exceeds available spots.